clann24/jos/lab1/README.md

 LAB1
 ====================

+>all exercises finished

+>all questions answered

+>all challenges completed

 Installing gcc in Mac OS X
 ---------------------
 Use brew to install glib, gmp, mpfr, libmpc before configuring gcc: